pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 ## Prometheus

+- ~~Work out how the flying part is going to work because it ain't clear yet?~~

 - Assemble assets into atlas
 - Create basic scene with assets
-- Work out how the flying part is going to work because it ain't clear yet?
+- Enable free-form flying around
+- Constrain flying based on wrap and no-exit for sides and top respectively
+- Create hotspots for snap-to-landing
+- Enable pecking
+- Enable auto-struggle
 - Sound

 ## Bugs